 The rainforest spans parts of Venezuela, Guyana, Suriname, Brazil, Bolivia, Peru, Ecuador and Colombia.
 Brazil contains the largest portion of this natural resource — just over 1.5 million square miles of the Amazon — where the majority of deforestation took place in 2021.

 The world’s most well-known rainforest covers approximately 2.72 million square miles in total, equivalent to twice the size of India.
 The Amazon river that flows through it is 4,100 miles long.

 How Much of the Amazon Rainforest Has Been Explored?

-Much of the Amazon rainforest remains unexplored because of how hard it is to access.
-Yet the remoteness and lack of transport also help ensure that many areas of the Amazon are not as exploited as more accessible parts of the region.
-This allows native wildlife flora and fauna to flourish in the way they should and protects the Indigenous people living there.
+Much of the Amazon rainforest remains unexplored — and its remoteness helps limit its destruction.
+Native wildlife flora and fauna are still able to flourish in the most remote areas, and Indigenous people are able to remain isolated.
 Researchers believe there are still several dozen tribes of Indigenous people in the Amazon who have never been in contact with the outside world.

 Why Is the Amazon Rainforest Important?

 Not only does the rainforest provide a habitat for thousands of species of wildlife and millions of plant species, but it plays an important role in counteracting global climate change.
 By current estimates, the Amazon holds around 123 billion tons of carbon, which would otherwise be released into the atmosphere in the form of carbon dioxide emissions.

 Large swaths of the Amazon rainforest have been slashed and burned to be used for intensive animal agriculture, crop production, mining and industrial development.
 By 2018 these activities, among others, had resulted in deforestation of 17 percent of the Amazon.
 In the past 20 years, 8 percent of the rainforest has been destroyed as the rainforest continues to lose resilience.